-Since starting this blog a couple of years ago I’ve joined several online groups and forums for food bloggers, and I must say they are some of the nicest, kindest, most supportive people I’ve ever known.
-And while we rarely (if ever) meet in person, we help each other out where we can, with support, words of experience and encouragement, and even gifts and cookies by post where appropriate!
+Since starting this blog a couple of years ago I’ve joined several online groups and forums for food bloggers.
+I must say they are some of the nicest, kindest, most supportive people I’ve ever known.
+While we rarely (if ever) meet in person, we help each other out where we can, with support, words of experience and encouragement, and even gifts and cookies by post where appropriate!

-So when a fellow food-blogger publishes a book, you’d be right in thinking that we’re all keen as mustard to have a look and try the recipes out.
-And I was excited to get my hands on a copy of Hungry Healthy Happy by Dannii Martin, who writes a fabulous blog of the same name.
+So when a fellow food-blogger publishes a book, we’re all keen as mustard to have a look and try the recipes out.
+I was excited to get my hands on a copy of Hungry Healthy Happy by Dannii Martin, who writes a fabulous blog of the same name.

 Dannii has a remarkable story.
 She had become quite overweight and found that even though she was young, her size was starting to have negative impacts on her health.
 After becoming frustrated with the failure of fad diets and promised quick fixes, she instead began to make small changes to the way she eats, while gradually increasing her physical activity.
 This approach has enabled her – over a period of a few years – to continue to enjoy eating plenty of delicious food, while losing almost 100b and dropping down to a size 8!
 Unlike some celeb diet/weightloss bloggers, Dannii offers a real world, sensible approach, and isn’t afraid to share her before and after photos in her book.
 Reading her story and recipes is like taking advice from a successful friend or big sister – believable, genuine methods that clearly work.

 Dannii’s book (and her blog) are most emphatically not about dieting or quick fixes, but rather about cooking and eating good, tasty, healthy food.
-She has cleverly adapted and adjusted recipes, to make them better for you while still being just as delicious as their less-healthy counterparts, and the book includes recipes for chocolate bars, banana bread, perfect burgers, burritos, curry, pizza… The recipes all look and sound absolutely amazing, and each one has nutritional information clearly displayed alongside so you can make informed choices about what you’re eating.
+She has cleverly adapted and adjusted recipes, to make them better for you while still being just as delicious as their less-healthy counterparts.
+The book includes recipes for chocolate bars, banana bread, perfect burgers, burritos, curry, pizza… The recipes all look and sound absolutely amazing, and each one has nutritional information displayed alongside so you can make informed choices about what you’re eating.

-The photographs that accompany the recipes are all absolutely mouthwatering, and my main problem with the book was putting it down long enough to actually cook something!
-Of course I wanted to try out at least one of the recipes before writing this, and when I noticed that the gingernut biscuit recipe used only Pesach-friendly ingredients, that had to be the one I started with!
-I’m always looking for inspiration for Pesach, and these biscuits looked terrific.
+The photographs that accompany the recipes are all absolutely mouthwatering; my main problem with the book was putting it down long enough to actually cook something!
+Of course I wanted to try out at least one of the recipes before writing this, and when I noticed that the recipes for gingernuts used only Pesach-friendly ingredients, that had to be the one I started with!
+I’m always looking for inspiration for Pesach, and these cookies looked terrific.
 I only made one slight modification to the recipe – Dannii uses maple syrup, but I couldn’t remember if it’s available with a KforP hechsher, so I substituted honey.

 The resulting biscuits were crisp, golden and fiercely gingery – delicious!
 I risked dunking one in a cup of tea, thinking it might fall apart, but it held together perfectly.
 The gingernuts had a spicy, slightly nutty, almost caramelised flavour that is just wonderful.
 I will definitely be making them again for Pesach!